 It is the responsibility of the College to avoid fiscal jeopardy.
-This procedure describes the types of receivables managed by Enrollment and Student Financial Services, the process by which departments may request billing services and the consequences for students and staff for non-payment.
+This procedure describes the types of receivables managed by College Finance, the process by which departments may request billing services and the consequences for students and staff for non-payment.

 Billings result in "cash transactions" and thus are under the supervision and stewardship of the Chief Financial Officer.
 Please see Banking and Cash Receipts/ Disbursements.
 Departments who have a need to bill students, staff, other individuals, businesses, federal, state and local agencies, and other entities will need to contact the Operations area of Enrollment Services to make arrangements for the billing(s).